misotanni/misotanni.github.io/fjs/en/crash.md

 Say we accept this at first: 5/4 is a type of major third.
 So we'll notate it as a major third, *with some kind of additional symbol indicating the deviation*.
 The difference from the Pythagorean major third, 81/64, is the small interval of 81/80, about 22 cents.
 This should be fine, why would it be problematic?
 The reason is because the Pythagorean diminished fourth, 8192/6561, is *much* closer.
 The difference between that and 5/4 is only 32805/32768, only about 2 cents!

-Why should we choose the major third over the diminished fourth to notate 5/4?
-Ah, simplicity, I hear you say.
-The major third is only +4 fifths, while the diminished fourth is the much more complicated −8 fifths.
-But then in that case, why don't we use the *minor* third to notate 5/4 – clearly it is simpler, only −3 as opposed to +4 fifths.
-Oh, it's too far away now?
-Who are *you* to decide the exactly correct balance between simplicity and proximity?

 Listen to the difference between 81/64 and 5/4:

 <audio controls><source src="../assets/audio_2.mp3" type="audio/mpeg"></audio>